OctopusDeploy/docs/docs/key-concepts/projects/deployment-processes.md

  - Conditions
 - Working with the Octopus API

-## Example: A simple deployment process
+## Example: A simple deployment process {#DeploymentProcesses-Example:Asimpledeploymentprocess}

 In the example shown below there are three steps that will be executed from top to bottom.
 The first is a [manual intervention](/docs/deploying-applications/manual-intervention-and-approvals.md) which executes on the Octopus Server pausing the deployment until someone intervenes and allow the deployment to continue. *You may have noticed this step will only execute when targeting the Production [environment](/docs/key-concepts/environments/index.md) - we'll talk more about that below.* The remaining steps both [deploy a package](/docs/deploying-applications/deploying-packages/index.md) and execute [custom scripts](/docs/deploying-applications/custom-scripts/index.md) on all of the [deployment targets](/docs/deployment-targets/index.md) with the [role](/docs/key-concepts/machine-roles.md) **web-server**.